 Inside the rack the battery is made up of 8 individual contained battery modules.
 The enclosure of each battery module and a further subdivision of these are designed as an effective firewall meeting even the strictest safety regulations.

-A PV plant with 75 kW power has been installed at a sports arena in Skive, and during sunny days the voltage level on the local feeder line fluctuates requiring voltage support for voltage level balancing.
+A PV plant with 75 kW power has been installed at a sports arena in Skive and during sunny days the voltage level on the local feeder line fluctuates, requiring voltage support for voltage level balancing.
+Installation of an energy storage with an energy flux control algorithm postpones battery charging until the solar-peak.